Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes. In the meantime, reasoning and

 President Nelson said during the April 2018 General Conference,

-President Nelson challenges those of us with concerns about any subject to get personal confirmations from God through prayer, revelation.
+President Nelson challenges those of us with concerns about any subject to get personal confirmations from God through prayer and revelation.
 It is a direct invitation to go unobstructed to Deity and get an answer from the source on matters such as whether or not the racist teachings and practices of members of the Church in the past were authorized by God.